Open Farm Day 2019

 Although I keep everything neat and tidy and the animal pens are mucked out regularly, they are still animals.
 This means that unlike a house-trained cat or dog they do relieve themselves well, everywhere.
 This is especially true of the chickens which free-range in the yard between the barns.

-Visitors should wear appropriate footwear (no sandals!) and are encouraged to watch their step 🙂
+Visitors should wear appropriate footwear (no sandals or open toed shoes!) and are encouraged to watch their step 🙂

 - No smoking is allowed anywhere on the property.